LazyTensor

 Broadcasted element-wise product - a binary operation.

-that encodes, symbolically, the elementwise product ofx
+x * yreturns aLazyTensorthat encodes, symbolically, the elementwise product ofxandy.

 - __truediv__(other)[source]